-- The position-momentum field rules over position in real space, in our 3-brane. - The energy-time field relates to position in imaginary space on the \boldsymbol{w} dimension in the 4-brane.
+- The position-momentum field rules over position in real space, in our 3-brane. - The energy-time field relates to position in imaginary space that is, on the w and v dimensions in the 4-brane and 5-brane.

 The remaining two fields correspond to orientation in space: